 te you (a direct, indirect & reflexive pronoun)

 contar a verb (to count)

 If you have discovered any troubling word pairs on your own, send them in.

 We welcome your input.

-Maria Oliveira Language Learning Center in Richmond, California, offers a wide variety of on site language classes in Spanish, Portuguese, Italian, French and English.
+Maria Oliveira Language Learning Center in Richmond, California, offers a wide variety of on site language classes in Spanish, Portuguese and English.
 The Center is located just off of I-80, with ample parking and convenient class times.
 Click here for directions.